Community Marketing: Why Building a Community Around a Brand Fuels Growth

 Aerie is an example of a brand that has leveraged UGC to create a large, active, and influential community.
 The Aerie Real Life community has its own full website and has expanded to include offline events as well, like panel discussions, charity workshops, and more.
 UGC is vital to building a strong brand community, and once the community really takes off, as has Aerie’s, there are endless opportunities to connect with customers and strengthen it even more.

 When a company builds a blog, it's not for the express purpose of selling products.
 Rather, the blog should aim to educate, entertain, and engage new and existing customers.
 When done correctly, it becomes much more than a bunch of people just reading content.
 It grows into a community of like-minded enthusiasts who connect online (and even offline) to learn, share, and live their values.
 They become stakeholders, part of a vital and meaningful network that connects them to each other, and to the brand itself.
-This is the true power of content, and every brand can take advantage of it to build their own community.
+This is the true power of community content, and every brand can take advantage of it to build their own community.